haarisyahya/BrockUCourseWork/README.md

 Assignment 5 (1P03) - This assignment focused on subsorting, basically sorting by characters, width and height of the gridfields provided.

 Assignment 1 (2P03) - This assignment focused on creating a Pool Queue, used to accommodate queues of people specifically for the "MacGuffin" games.
 Big-O time complexity analysis is also included.

+Assignment 3 (2P03) - This assignment focused on implementing several sorting algorithms (Radix, Heap, Merge, etc.) and then compared their time complexities.